sonyagreen/continuous_deployment_talk/README.md

 Turns out, they loved it
 (quote)

 What came of all this?
-Having a low-angst dossier with lots of places to dig in and discuss how users were responding to the new UI meant that the design team were able to assess it with minimal ego, and make the best decisions.
+Having a low-angst dossier with lots of places to dig in and discuss how users were responding to the new UI update meant that the design team were able to assess it with minimal ego, and make the best decisions.
 They fixed the bugs.
 They discussed the label colors, iterated on the design to benefit readibilty ... and ultimately decided to roll back the label color change.

 Now, we don't often roll things back, so it's impressive.
 I'm proud of them.